 - 2 tsp sugar

-- 1 tbsp water and 1 tbsp of potato starch to make a slurry
+- Slurry (1 tbsp cold water mixed with 1 tbsp of potato starch)

 Garnish (optional)